 Associating a concept (like, in the case of Pavlov’s dogs, food, or being fed) with repeated exposure to a stimulus (like the sound of the bell, for instance) is called “classical conditioning.”
 Classical conditioning is one of the main concepts in the theory of behavioral learning.

 B.F.
 Skinner, Operant Conditioning, And Behavioral Learning

 Another early contributor to behavioral learning theory was B.F.
 Skinner.
-While his term “operant conditioning” may not sound familiar, its components of positive and negative reinforcement may be.
+While his term “operant conditioning” may not sound familiar, positive and negative reinforcement components may be.
 Positive reinforcement and negative reinforcement are sometimes confused with “rewards” or “punishments.”
-Actually, while positive reinforcement involves someone receiving something in response to a behavior, negative reinforcement involves taking something away in response to a behavior.
+While positive reinforcement involves someone receiving something in response to a behavior, negative reinforcement involves taking something away in response to a behavior.
 Both types of reinforcement can strengthen or encourage behaviors.

 A practical example of negative reinforcement involves seat belt warnings in cars.
 Once you buckle your seat belt, the loud and bothersome beeping noise stops or is taken away.
 As a result, positive behavior (wearing a seatbelt for safety) is reinforced.
-Going forward, the behavior of putting on the seatbelt may become more regular because of the motivation to avoid hearing the beeping.
+In the future, the behavior of putting on the seatbelt may become more regular because of the motivation to avoid hearing the beeping.

 Another example of negative reinforcement is that a child might be reprimanded for not doing their homework.
-When they do their homework, the reprimands are taken away, which then reinforces the behavior of doing their homework.
-On the other hand, positive reinforcement would involve offering something like verbal praise to a child for doing their homework, which could increase the likelihood of the positive behavior going forward.
+When they do their homework, the reprimands are taken away, which reinforces the behavior of doing their homework.
+On the other hand, positive reinforcement would involve offering verbal praise to a child for doing their homework, increasing the likelihood of positive behavior in the future.

 Albert Bandura and Observational Learning